Could you draw the Union Jack?

 Video

-We invited 12 British citizens, six UK-born, and six newly-made to the Old Court Room in Wakefield Town for a test of all things British.
+We invited a mixture of UK-born, and new citizens for a test of all things British.

-Becoming British is one of the most arduous and expensive citizenship processes in the world, and the Home Office is currently reviewing the process.

 -